strukturag/nextcloud-spreed-signaling/README.md

 section `[mcu]`, see properties `maxstreambitrate` and `maxscreenbitrate`.

+### Use multiple Janus servers

+To scale the setup and add high availability, a signaling server can connect to one or multiple proxy servers that each provide access to a single Janus server.

+For that, set the `type` key in section `[mcu]` to `proxy` and set `url` to a space-separated list of URLs where a proxy server is running.

+Each signaling server that connects to a proxy needs a unique token id and a public / private RSA keypair.
+The token id must be configured as `token_id` in section `[mcu]`, the path to the private key file as `token_key`.

+### Setup of proxy server

+The proxy server is built with the standard make command `make build` as `bin/proxy` binary.
+Copy the `proxy.conf.in` as `proxy.conf` and edit section `[tokens]` to the list of allowed token ids and filenames of the public keys for each token id.
+See the comments in `proxy.conf.in` for other configuration options.

+When the proxy process receives a `SIGHUP` signal, the list of allowed token ids / public keys is reloaded.

 ## Setup of frontend webserver

 Usually the standalone signaling server is running behind a webserver that does